Multi-task Learning-based CSI Feedback Design in Multiple Scenarios: MTL-based CSI Feedback

 \subsection{Framework of S-to-M}

 Our deployment mode comes from two aspects.
 On the one hand, although the M-to-M mode finds a balance between the model complexity and the CSI sampling range, it does not fully take advantage of MTL, because the multiple NNs are designed independently.
 In this case, a non-negligible task correlation exists between multiple tasks.
 The feature distribution of CSI sampled in different sub-areas will be affected by common factors, such as the number and distribution of BS antennas, the climate of the whole cell, the performance of transceiver equipment, and so on.
 Therefore, we introduce MTL to improve the M-to-M mode via jointly designing the multiple NNs to explore this task correlation and learn the sharing representations.
 On the other hand, both the S-to-S and M-to-M modes are not designed as UE-friendly.
-They require either high computational power or memory of UE or have huge downloading burden.
-Inspired by these two aspects, we design a new MTL-based CSI feedback deployment mode, S-to-M, via utilizing the hard-sharing structure of MTL, where a common and shared encoder corresponds to multiple task-specific decoders, as depicted in Fig. \ref{fig:s2m}.
-With the help of exploring the task correlation via MTL, the shared encoder can obtain outstanding performance and generalization ability with low complexity.
+They either require high computational power or memory of UE or have a significant downloading burden.

+Inspired by these two aspects, we propose a new MTL-based CSI feedback deployment mode, S-to-M, by utilizing the hard-sharing structure of MTL.
+In this mode, a common and shared encoder corresponds to multiple task-specific decoders, as shown in Fig. \ref{fig:s2m}.
+By exploring the task correlation through MTL, the shared encoder can achieve exceptional performance and generalization ability with low complexity.

 \paragraph{MTL-based joint architecture design}